Praphull-Gangawane/Assessment/README.md

 ## Prerequisites

 - Node.js installed on your machine.
+- VS Code should be installed in your machine

 ## Install Dependencies
 - npm install

 ## To Run the Test

+- Open Project in the VS Code
+- Open terminal with testFile.test.js
--Type npm test in Terminal
+- Type npm test in Terminal